awesomemotive/easy-digital-downloads/readme.txt

 * Improvement: Admin table views have been rewritten to more accurately represent object status counts.
 * Improvement: Because orders can be partially refunded, file deliverability is evaluated per order item, not order.
 * Improvement: Download and customer sales and earnings are now dynamically calculated.
-* Fix: Additional payment statuses (like renewals) were not consistently included when querying for orders.
+* Fix: Additional order statuses (like renewals) were not consistently included when querying for orders.
 * Fix: Customers were failing to be created when their email address exceeded 50 characters.
 * Fix: Improved performance of the `edd_has_user_purchased()` function.
 * Fix: Average earnings now accounts for fees.
-* Fix: The customer's list table could show an empty Customer Name.
+* Fix: The customer's list table could show an empty customer name.
 * Fix: Greatly improved the performance of the cart total calculation.
 * Fix: Single price products are saved to the order items table with a null price ID, to differentiate from variable products with a 0 price ID.
-* Templates: The receipt, order history templates have been updated to work with new order functions.
+* Templates: The receipt, order history, and download history templates have been updated to work with new order functions.
 * Dev: Introduced `edd_get_`, `edd_add_`, and `edd_delete_` helper functions to access new database methods.
+* Dev: Introduced `edd_maybe_add_customer_address` to ensure that only unique physical addresses are added to a customer.
 * Dev: Introduced helper functions such as `edd_get_admin_url`, `edd_is_dev_environment`, and `edd_redirect` to reduce the need to write repeated code.
 * Dev: The minimum PHP version has been updated to 5.6.
 * Dev: The minimum WordPress version has been updated to 4.9.